jftsang/jftsang.github.io/bohr.md

     which he won the 1921 Nobel Prize) gave experimental confirmation of the quantization of light into photons.

+§§* The Geiger–Marsden gold leaf experiments (1908 onwards)
-* The Rutherford model (1911), based on the gold foil experiment, established that atoms consist of a heavy central nucleus of positive charge, surrounded by a diffusion of negatively charged electrons, orbiting the central charge.
-Joseph Larmor (1897) had previously proposed such a 'solar system' model.
+    established that atoms consist of a heavy central nucleus of positive charge, surrounded by a diffusion of negatively charged electrons, orbiting the central charge.
+Rutherford gave a mathematical description (1911), although Joseph Larmor (1897) had previously proposed such a 'solar system' model.

 Further back, physicists had established the laws of electromagnetism and electromagnetic radiation (Maxwell 1862), and chemists had known, at